michael-milette/moodle-filter_filtercodes/README.md

 * {username} : Display the user's username.
 * {userdescription} : Display the user's description.
 * {webpage} : Display the user's webpage as seen in their profile.
-* {scrape url="..." tag="..." class="..." id="..." code="..."} : Scrapes the content from another web page.
-Must be enabled in FilterCodes settings.
+* {institution} : Display the name of the institution from the user's profile.
+* {department} : Display the name of the department from the user's profile.
 * {userpictureurl X} : Display the user's profile picture URL.
 X indicates the size and can be **sm** (small), **md** (medium) or **lg** (large).
 If the user does not have a profile picture or is logged out, the default faceless profile photo URL will be shown instead.
 * {userpictureimg X} : Generates an <img> html tag containing the user's profile picture.
 X indicates the size and can be **sm** (small), **md** (medium) or **lg** (large).
 If the user does not have profile picture or is logged out, the default faceless profile photo will be used instead.
+* {profile_field_shortname} : Display's custom profile field.
+Replace "shortname" with the shortname of a custom profile field all in lowercase.
+NOTE: Will not display if custom profile field's settings are set to **Not Visible**.
+* {profilefullname}: Similar to {fullname} except that it displays a profile owner's name when placed on the Profile page.

+System Information

 * {usercount} : Count total number of registered users on the site.
 Does not included deleted users, primary admin or guest.
 * {usersactive} : Count total number of registered users on the site.
 Does not included deleted users, disabled users, primary admin or guest.
 * {usersonline} : Total number of users who were online in the last 5 minutes.
 * {siteyear} : 4-digit current year.
+* {coursecount} : Total number of courses on this Moodle site (not including Front Page).
+* {diskfreespace} : Display amount of free disk space for application folder.
+* {diskfreespacedata} : Display amount of free disk space for moodledata folder.
+* {wwwroot} : Root URL of the Moodle site.

+UI Elements

+* {coursecards}: (ALPHA) Display available courses as cards.
+Has only been tested on Front Page.
+* {courseprogress}: (ALPHA) Displays course progress status in words.
+Only works within a course.
+* {courseprogressbar}: (ALPHA) Displays course progress status as a status bar.
+Only works within a course.
+* {categorycards}: (ALPHA) Display top level categories as cards.
+Has only been tested on Front Page.
+* {mycourses} : Display an unordered list of links to all my enrolled courses.

+For use in courses

 * {coursename} : Display the full name of the current course or the site name if not in a course.
 * {courseshortname} : Display the short name of the current course or the site short name if not in a course.
 * {coursestartdate} : Course start date.
 Will display "Open event" if there is no start date.
 * {courseenddate} : Course end date.
 Will display "Open event" if there is no end date.
 * {coursecompletiondate} : Course completion date.
 If not completed, will display "Not completed".
 Will also detect if completion is not enabled.
-* {coursecount} : Total number of courses on this Moodle site (not including Front Page).
 * {courseprogress}: (ALPHA) Displays course progress status in words.
 Only works within a course.
 * {courseprogressbar}: (ALPHA) Displays course progress status as a status bar.
 Only works within a course.
-* {coursecards}: (ALPHA) Display available courses as cards.
-Has only been tested on Front Page.
-* {categorycards}: (ALPHA) Display top level categories as cards.
-Has only been tested on Front Page.
 * {course_fields}: Displays the custom course fields.
 NOTE: Respects a custom course field's Visible To setting.
 * {course_field_shortname} : Display's custom course field.
 Replace "shortname" with the shortname of a custom course field all in lowercase.
 NOTE: Respects a custom course field's Visible To setting.
 * {courseimage} : Display's the course image.
 * {courseparticipantcount} : Displays the number of students enrolled in the current course.
-* {diskfreespace} : Display amount of free disk space for application folder.
+* {courseid} or %7Bcourseid%7D : Display a course's ID.
+* {coursecontextid} or %coursecontextid%7D : Display a course's context ID.
-* {diskfreespacedata} : Display amount of free disk space for moodledata folder.
+* {courseidnumber} : Display a course's ID number.
-* {mycourses} : Display an unordered list of links to all my enrolled courses.
-* {mycoursesmenu} : A second level list of courses with links for use in custom menus (filtering must be supported by the theme).
+* {sectionid} : Display the section ID (not to be confused with the section number).

+Categories

 * {categoryid} : If in a course, the ID of the course's parent category, the category ID of a course category page, otherwise 0.
 * {categoryname} : If in a course, the name of the course's parent category, otherwise blank.
 * {categorynumber} : If in a course, the number of the course's parent category, otherwise blank.
 * {categorydescription} : If in a course, the number of the description of a course's parent category, otherwise blank.
 * {categories} : Display an unordered list of links to all course categories.
+* {categories0} : Display an unordered list of just top level links to all course categories.
+* {categoriesx} : Display an unordered list of other categories in the current category.

+Custom menu

 * {categoriesmenu} : A second level list of categories with links for use in custom menus (filtering must be supported by the theme).
-* {categories0} : Display an unordered list of just top level links to all course categories.
 * {categories0menu} : A second level list of just top level categories with links for use in custom menus (filtering must be supported by the theme).
-* {categoriesx} : Display an unordered list of other categories in the current category.
 * {categoriesxmenu} : A second level list of other categories in the current category with links for use in custom menus (filtering must be supported by the theme).
-* {institution} : Display the name of the institution from the user's profile.
-* {department} : Display the name of the department from the user's profile.
-* {courseid} or %7Bcourseid%7D : Display a course's ID.
-* {coursecontextid} or %coursecontextid%7D : Display a course's context ID.
-* {courseidnumber} : Display a course's ID number.
-* {sectionid} : Display the section ID (not to be confused with the section number).
-* {wwwroot} : Root URL of the Moodle site.
-* {wwwcontactform} : Action URL for Contact Form forms. (requires Contact Form plugin).
+* {toggleeditingmenu} : A Turn Editing On or Turn Editing Off custom menu item.
+Note that you need to add your own dash(es).
+* {mycoursesmenu} : A second level list of courses with links for use in custom menus (filtering must be supported by the theme).

+URL

 * {pagepath} : Path of the current page without wwwroot.
 * {thisurl} : The complete URL of the current page.
 * {thisurl_enc} : The complete encoded URL of the current page.